nastasi3a/Java/taskTracker/src/README.md

 Interface TaskManager encompasses method declarations that delineate the program's main functionalities.

-Class InMemoryTaskManager implements the "TaskManager" interface.
+Class InMemoryTaskManager implements the "TaskManager" interface and stores all data in memory.

+Class FileBackedTaskManager extends InMemoryTaskManager with methods to load data from .csv file and to save data in .csv file.

 Interface HistoryManager encompasses method declarations that delineate the history's main functionalities.